Computer and Information Science (CIS) is one of the most rapidly growing professions worldwide.

 CIS professionals offer expertise in the effective and efficient use of computer systems for tackling a broad spectrum of practical challenges emerged from all the aspects of our society.
 The CIS curriculum provides students with broad and deep knowledge and skills on computer systems and their applications.
 Currently, the CIS Department offers four B.S. degree programs, three M.S. degree programs, and one Ph.D. degree program to fulfill students’ diverse career aspirations in CIS and its applications.

-The CIS department currently has 17 full-time tenured/tenure-track faculty members with diverse teaching and research interests, plus a number of teaching faculty.
+The CIS department currently has 16 full-time tenured/tenure-track faculty members with diverse teaching and research interests, plus a number of full-time/part-time teaching faculty.
+Some of our faculty members are also affiliated with interdisciplinary research groups/institutes such as the Michigan Interactive and Social Computing (MISC), the Michigan Institute for Data Science (MIDAS), and the UM Transportation Research Institute (UMTRI) in the University of Michigan system.
 The department prides itself on its faculty members who have been recognized with numerous academic awards/honors in their respective fields.
 Our outstanding graduates have attained positions in industry, education, government, and non-profit organizations locally and worldwide.

-APPLICANTS: We are hiring for a NEW faculty position!
+APPLICANTS: We are hiring for multiple NEW faculty positions!

-The CIS Department at the University of Michigan - Dearborn is hiring for a faculty position in all areas of computer science, with a special emphasis on data science/management.
-The expected starting date is September 1, 2018.
+The CIS Department at the University of Michigan - Dearborn is hiring for multiple new faculty positions in all areas of computer science, with special emphasis on software engineering, computer systems (e.g., distributed systems), data science/AI/machine learning, and data management.
+The expected starting date is September 1, 2019.

 CIS Department at the University of Michigan - Dearborn is Hiring